lsst-dm/dmtn-020/index.rst

 Assuming everything has gone to plan, by the end of a cycle all deliverables should be verified and the corresponding epics should be marked as :jira_field:`done`.
-Marking an epic as :jira_field:`done` asserts that the concrete deliverable associated with the epic has been provided.
+Marking an epic as :jira_field:`done` asserts that the concrete deliverable associated with the epic has been provided; both :ref:`reviewers <sec-epic-done>` must agree that the epic has been completed.
 The total cost of that functionality—the :term:`BCWS`, calculated as per :ref:`sec-sps-to-bcws`\—is now claimed as value earned.

 Epics which are in progress at the end of the cycle cannot be closed until they have been completed.
 These epics will spill over into the subsequent cycle.
-It is *not* appropriate to close an in-progress epic with a concrete deliverable until that deliverable has been achieved: instead, a variance will be shown until the epic can be closed.
-Obviously, this will impact the labor available for other activities in the next cycle.
+It is *not* appropriate to close an in-progress epic with a concrete deliverable until that epic has successfully passed review: a variance will be shown until the epic can be closed.
+A natural consequence of this is that epics should be submitted for review well in advance of the end of the cycle.
 (This does not apply to :ref:`bucket epics <sec-bucket>`, which are, by their nature, :term:`timebox`\ed within the cycle).

 Similar logic applies to epics which *have not been started*: if the planned start date is in the past, they :ref:`can no longer be rescheduled